nicojourdain/nicojourdain.github.io/students_dir/students_python_occigen.md

 which python # check this gives the correct path
 ```

-To make it work for every future session:
+To make it work for every future session (don't do it if you use jupyter notebook through the vizualization nodes, see below):
 ```bash
 cat << EOF >> ~/.bashrc